athrawes/aml/README.md

 #### Casing

-Type parameters should either be a single capital letter or a short descriptor in PascalCase.
-For example, `'a` or `'MyParameter`
+Type parameters should either be a single lowercase letter or a short descriptor in camelCase.
+For example, `'a` or `'myParameter`

-Lifetime parameters should be either a single lower case letter or a short descriptor in kebab-case.
-For example, `&a` or `&program-lifetime`.

 Type names should be in PascalCase.